FeatureBaseDB/featurebase/docs/getting-started.md

     stargazer_reader = csv_column_reader(f, timefunc=time_func)
     client.import_field(stargazer, stargazer_reader)
 ```
-Due to the time aspect of the `stargazer` field, we have to specify the format of the time stamps using the `time_func` variable.
+Due to the time aspect of the `stargazer` csv file, we have to specify the time stamp format in the `csv_column_reader` function.
+We set the variable `time_func` to the format present in the csv file and call it in the `csv_column_reader` function, which will take the csv file and the time stamp format and translate the csv file into a format Pilosa can read

 Next, we will load our data into the `language` field:
 ```